rzeldent/esp32-smartdisplay/README.md

 - Sound over I2S and internal DAC
 - Read the CDR (light sensor)
 - Control of the LEDs
+- PlatformIO definitions for all the known boards
 - Full source code

 The next sections will guide you though the process of creating an application.
 However, knowledge of PlatformIO, C/C++ and LVGL is required!